 Students failing to make satisfactory academic theory progress, yet whose GPA is between 72% and 74% or who have one (1) unsafe clinical practice observation will be placed on Academic Probation.
 The length of the probation will conclude at the time the next course test is taken and the final grade is recorded or when the practice observations have concluded with no additional unsafe clinical practice observations.
 When a student is placed on probation he/she will be notified in writing.
 The letter will include the factor(s) of why the student is on probation and the requirements to be removed from probation.
-A second (2) unsafe clinical practice observation will result in withdrawal from the program.
-Only one probation is allowed for the entire program.
+A second (2) unsafe clinical practice observations will result in withdrawal from the program.